 Industry Analysis & Industry Trends

-The Full-Service Restaurants industry exhibited slow yet consistent growth over the past decade, a trend that is expected to persist over the five years to 2015.
+The Full-Service Restaurants industry exhibited slow yet consistent growth over the past decade, a trend that is expected to persist in the five years to 2017.
 Industry growth has been subdued as consumers seek more for their money when spending at restaurants.
-Quick-service restaurants have outperformed full-service restaurants due to their more affordable prices and superior product development.
-In the coming years, industry growth is expected to remain steady, though somewhat hampered, as the Canadian economy continues to improve, but while consumer confidence falters.
-Consumer spending is likely to continue growing at a steady rate, driven by lower unemployment and disposable income growth... purchase to read more
+Along with slow revenue growth, operators have been put under pressure by rising food prices, which have negatively impacted profit margins.
+The industry is highly fragmented due to the large number of small, independent single-location restaurants in operation.
+Industry growth is expected to remain steady, though somewhat hampered, over the next five years as the Canadian economy experiences less consistent growth and consumer confidence remains subdued as a result of high household debt... purchase to read more